Quarterly Financial Report for the Quarter Ended September 30, 2013

 Statement of Departmental Budgetary Expenditures by Standard Object

-The standard objects with the most significant decreases in Q2, as compared to the same quarter last year, were:
+The standard objects with the most significant increases in Q2, as compared to the same quarter last year were:

-- Acquisition of Machinery and Equipment ($119.6M) - primarily due to timing differences in the acquisition of major projects and changes to the payment schedule for aircraft leasing related to the NATO Flying Training in Canada program.
+- Acquisition of Machinery and Equipment ($80.8M) - primarily due to differences in the schedules of project payment milestones for several major projects.

 3. Risks and Uncertainties

 To fulfill its mission, National Defence purchases the goods and services necessary to train military forces, conduct operations at the request of the Government of Canada and acquire related infrastructure and equipment both domestically and internationally.